Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Spatial Item Factor Analysis

-The relationship between covariates $\ve{x}(s)$, latent factors $\rve{\theta}(s)$, auxiliary latent variables $\rve{z}(s)$ and response variables $\rve{y}(s)$ can be seen more clearly through an example of spatial confirmatory factor analysis, as shown in \fig \ref{fig:dag_spifa}.
-This figure shows a directed graph with twelve items $\rv{y}_j(s)$, or response variables, four latent factors $\rv{\theta}_k(s)$, four Gaussian processes $\gp_k(s)$ and six covariates $x_l(s)$.
-We have introduced $\eta_k$ as a linear combination of the covariates in order to have a more clear visualization of the model.
-In this example some of the coefficients, $\ve{a}_j$, are set to zero so that each factor is only explained by a subset of items.
-It can be seen that the 12-dimensional response vector $\rve{y}(s)$ is reduced to a 4-dimensional space of factors $\rve{\theta}(s)$.
-These factors allowed to be correlated with each other and also spatial correlation is permitted within factors.
-At the top of the figure, it is shown how covariates $\ve{x}(s)$ are used to predict the latent factors $\rve{\theta}(s)$.
+The relationship between covariates $\ve{x}(s)$, latent factors $\rve{\theta}(s)$, auxiliary latent variables $\rve{Z}(s)$ and response variables $\rve{y}(s)$ can be seen more clearly through an example of confirmatory SPIFA, as shown in \fig \ref{spifa_fig:dag_spifa}.
+In this example some of the coefficients $\ve{a}_j$ are set to zero so that each factor is only explained by a subset of items.
+It can be seen that the 12-dimensional response vector $\rve{Y}(s)$ is reduced to a 4-dimensional space of factors $\rve{\theta}(s)$.
+These factors are allowed to be correlated with each other and also spatial correlation is permitted within factors.
+The top row in the figure shows how covariates $\ve{x}(s)$ are used to predict the latent factors $\rve{\theta}(s)$.